Our History

 History Timeline

-Ed Austin starts hauling freight in Lynden, Washington with a team of horses and an iron-wheeled wagon.
-He names the company Lynden Transfer.
+Ed and Ethel Austin start hauling freight in Lynden, Washington with a team of horses and an iron-wheeled wagon.
+They name the company Lynden Transfer.

-Ed Austin sells his horses and purchases his first truck to haul cargo from Lynden to Seattle.
+The Austins sell their horses and purchase their first truck to haul cargo from Lynden to Seattle.

-Ed Austin buys his first semi rig and hires Henry Jansen as a driver for Lynden Transfer.
+The Austins buy their first semi rig and hire Henry Jansen as a driver for Lynden Transfer.

 Henry Jansen and two partners purchase Lynden Transfer.